Cryptoniscidae

-The Cryptoniscidae are a family of isopod crustaceans in the suborder Cymothoida.
+The Cryptoniscidae are a family of marine isopod crustaceans in the suborder Cymothoida.
 The original description was made by Kossmann in 1880.
-"Liriopsidae" is a junior synonym.
+Liriopsidae is a junior synonym.
 Members of this family are hyperparasites of rhizocephalid barnacles which are themselves parasites of decapod crustaceans.
 The morphology of the adult females gives little clue as to their true identity, but the free-living larvae show their true taxonomic affiliations.